Pretty Pink Curved Kitchen | SpaceCraft Joinery | Projects

 Carcase Internals: 16mm high moisture resistant white melamine Lower Doors/Drawer Faces: 2pac 20% satin in Classic White by Redwood Overhead and Fridge Doors: 2pac 20% satin in Rose Petal by Redwood Kickers: 2pac 20% satin in Classic White by Redwood Timber edging & Open shelving boxes: Blackwood by Australian Timbers Shadowline: Black Edge Stripby Polytec Benchtop: Laminate benchtop with Blackwood edge detail in Polytec Classic White by Advanced Concepts Drawer Runners: Blumotion Intivo Soft Close by BLUM Handles: 50mm Lunas solid timber handle TDH007 by Auburn Woodturning Internal Hardware: BLUM Cutlery Orgaline BORG45VE550by Wilson & Bradley, LED Concealed strip lighting to overheads in Warm White by Hettich Floor: Existing Baltic pine floorboards Splashback: Plain 50 tiles by Inax from Artedomus (Melbourne).
 Pink grout and silicone is ‘magnolia’ by Kerakoll.
 Sink: DIAZ 163 inset Mixer Tap: OLIVERI MT0079C Oven: SMEG Victoria Collection White Enamel Oven Cooktop: SMEG Victoria Collection White Enamel Gas Cooktop SRA975BGH Rangehood: SIENA 60 Undermount Dishwasher: MIELE G6160 SCVI Integrated Dishwasher Refrigerator/Freezer: MIELE KFNS37432iD Integrated Fridge/Freezer Wall mounted planters: Wall Planter Pale Pink by EST Emma Sadie Thomson Clock: 1960s ‘Smiths’ starburst clock.
 Purchased and restored by clients father.

-*Price guide includes: cabinetry, tops and splash backs.
-Exclusions: appliances, electrical, and plumbing
+*Price guide includes: cabinetry and tops.
+Exclusions: appliances, tiling, electrical and plumbing.

 The Challenge